NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 ## The Beginning: the `bool` type

-We're all used to using the `bool` type: its value set has arity `2`, basically admitting two values:
+We're all used to using the `bool` type: its value set has cardinality `2`, basically admitting two values:

 * `true`, and